isomerpages/moe-methodistgirlssch/_admissions/Financial Assistance Scheme/Primary School.md

 5.  **HOW TO APPLY**?

-    Hardcopy Application

-1. Parents can obtain the hard copy Application forms from the General Office or school website here (link).
+1/.
+Parents can obtain the hard copy Application forms from the General Office or school website [here](https://drive.google.com/file/d/1wwLOxqXgYUoZon-mYY7uMJVShEtyvrK1/view?usp=sharing).
-2. Online via the link /QR code below

-                Parents can also apply via the link /QR code below :
+2/.
+Parents can also apply via the link below :

 [**https://go.gov.sg/moe-efas**](https://go.gov.sg/moe-efas)